Open a CuentaRUT in Chile

 What is a CuentaRUT?

 The cuentaRUT is a specific account issued only by BancoEstado (bancoestado.cl).
-It is a relatively limited bank account, but which can enough for you, or at least good to start with when arriving in Chile.
+It is a relatively limited bank account, but it can be enough for you, or at least good to start with when arriving in Chile.

-Basically, this is an account with a debit card that allows you to withdraw at all ATM in Chile.
-You can also do wires, and pay online or in shops.
+This account with a debit card allows you to withdraw at all ATM in Chile.
+You can also do wires and pay online or in shops.

-The application must be done online on the website of BancoEstado.
+The application must be done online on BancoEstado's website.
 It is very simple.
-You just need your RUT and your ID card number (numero de documento) to register.
+You need your RUT and your ID card number (numero de documento) to register.
 Then, you choose the branch where you want to withdraw your card.
 And you go there directly.
 Within one hour, you have your card.

 To open it, all that is required is a valid Chilean ID card (not blocked or expired).
 The account is indeed available for all people living in Chile with residency, without conditions such as minimum income.
 Please note that a temporary RUT is not enough.